 Director of Personnel and Operations

 Erin Beaver is originally from Kerrville, Texas.
 As a student, Erin received ballet instruction at the Performing Arts School of Kerrville.
 In 1999, Erin moved to Jackson, Mississippi, to join Ballet Magnificat!’s Trainee Program.
 She was promoted in 2002 to an Apprenticeship with Ballet Magnificat!'s Alpha Touring Company.
 In the spring of 2003, Erin moved to California to serve the Lord in a traveling drama ministry.
 She returned to Ballet Magnificat! in 2004 to take the position of Tour Director for Ballet Magnificat!’s Omega Company, coordinating tours for the company throughout North America, Central America, Europe, Africa and the Middle East.
 Erin came off the road in 2017 to take the position of Director of Personnel and Operations.

 Tour Director | Summer Intensive Administrator

 Rachel Nel came to Ballet Magnificat! from Lindsborg, Kansas.
 She began her dance training in 1997 with Tamara Dahlsten and continued with others such as Eve Kindall and Dunri Palmer.
 In 2008, she joined the Trainee Program and worked as an Office Assistant at Ballet Magnificat!
 School of the Arts.
-During her time with the Trainee Program, Rachel had the privilege to perform in several works and they include: Freedom, Lord of All, Grateful People, Wise Fool, I Believe, Your Great Name, A Christmas Dream and more.
+During her time with the Trainee Program, Rachel had the privilege to perform in several works, including: Freedom, Lord of All, Grateful People, Wise Fool, I Believe, Your Great Name, A Christmas Dream and more.
 She graduated from the Trainee Program in 2011 and became the School of the Arts Administrator at Ballet Magnificat! and worked extensively with the Summer Dance Intensive.
 In 2014, Rachel became the Alpha Tour Director.
 Rachel also serves as the Summer Dance Intensive Administrator.
 In June 2019, she married Reece Nel.

 Ms. Sol Maisonet was born in San Juan, Puerto Rico.
 At age 12 she started her training in classical ballet.
 Ms. Maisonet received many scholarships from the Puerto Rico Institute of Culture to continue training in Cuba and in New York City.
 Her instructors included Madame Maggie Black, Ramón Segarra, David Howard, Melissa Hayden, Juan Anduze, and José Pares.